vyynl/lumeria-reclamation/content/index.md

 description:
 tags:
 ---
-Lumeria is a world recently swallowed by a Calamity known as [[Nightfall]].
+/Lumeria is a world recently swallowed by a Calamity known as [[Nightfall]].
 When the sun's divine aspect, [[Sael]], disappeared and light collapsed.
 Here is where you join the story.
 As civilization retreated to its only existing sanctuary of [[Calomir]], you have decided to answer the call of the newly-created [[Duskrunner Guild]]: a collection of explorers, scholars, and mercenaries who have chosen to carry the dying embers of the Light into the [[Shadow-Wastes]] for one reason or another.
 You have heard the call and answered as a #Spear, one of the few with a direct connection to [[The Aether]] allowing you to draw on its power to manipulate the material world.

 Though your reasons for setting out are yours and yours alone, you shall play a vital role in the story of the world clawing back from the brink of annihilation.